justarandomgeek/FactorioIP/Feathernet.md

 ### Signal order for IPv6 on signals

 In order to provide a mapping from the bytes in a packet to signals, it is neccesary to put the signals in a consistent order.
-FeatherBridge captures a prepared signal map from in-game to use when translating packets.
+FeatherBridge captures a prepared signal map from in-game to use when translating packets to/from external networks.

 TODO: the list machine, list order choices etc...